bitcraft/tailor/README.md

 General Requirements
 --------------------

-This is a general list of software requirements.
+This is a general list of requirements.
 Certain functions of this software may require additional dependencies.

 -  Debian Linux, OS X 10.x, or Windows 7+
 -  Python 3.4+
 -  Kivy 1.9+
--  Pygame (for sound)
 -  Arduino with firmata firmware